tnballo/smallnum/README.md

 * Embedded-friendly: `!#[no_std]`.
 * Safe: `#![forbid(unsafe_code)]`.

+### What is this for?

+Aiding the compiler in memory layout optimization (aka ["struct packing"](http://www.catb.org/esr/structure-packing/)).
+For an example usecase where `smallnum` cuts RAM usage by 50%, please see [this part](https://github.com/tnballo/scapegoat#the-high_assurance-feature) of the `scapegoat` crate's documentation.

 ### Example: Collection Index

 When the size of a collection is known at compile-time, the variable used to index it can be size-optimized.